lohedges/vmmc/README.md

 * The calculation of the hydrodynamic damping factor assumes a spherical cluster, which is only approximate in two dimensions.
-In general, it is likely that particles on a flat surface may diffuse in a system specific way, so there may be no good general approximation of Stokes scaling.
+In general, it is likely that particles on a flat surface may diffuse in a system specific way, so there may be no good general approximation of Stokes scaling in two dimensions.
 In future versions we intend to provide an additional callback function so that the user can enforce a model specific damping factor.
 * The recursive manner in which the trial cluster is built can lead to a stack overflow if the cluster contains many particles.
 Typically, thousands, or tens